-If you have prior ministry experience or if you previously pursued an accredited seminary degree, you might be able to receive course credit through our transfer evaluation or Institutional Challenge Exams.
+If you have prior ministry experience or have previously pursued an accredited seminary degree, you might be able to receive course credit through our transfer evaluation or Institutional Challenge Exams.
 Our Master of Divinity in Chaplaincy will prepare you for the challenge of bringing the Word of God to those in need and administering pastoral care to service members and families.

 One of the primary roles of a military chaplain is to safeguard the warrior’s soul and spiritual development.
-As such, you will learn how to identify the opportunity’s that arise for you to offer spiritual guidance and advice to military leadership and service members alike.
+As such, you will learn how to identify the opportunities that arise for you to offer spiritual guidance and advice to military leadership and service members alike.
 The pastoral care that you provide as a military chaplain will also be a primary focus of this specialization.
-In addition to the fundamental skills you need as a military chaplain, you will also be equipped to handle Combat-related PTSD cases that you encounter.
+In addition to the fundamental skills you need as a military chaplain, you will also be equipped to handle combat-related PTSD cases that you encounter.

 CHPL 640 – Chaplain Leadership for Religious Freedom